Xetibo/ReSet-Doc/sections/Prelude.typ

 For the Linux system native packages, this ensures the feasibility of a single shared library, even if the version might be different from the expected one.

-For ReSet, flatpak is used as well, this system also tries to re-use libraries if possible, however, due to the sandboxed nature of flatpaks, it is also possible to install multiple versions of a specific library, ensuring that each program receives the necessary library. @flatpak_libraries
+For ReSet, Flatpak is used as well, this system also tries to re-use libraries if possible, however, due to the sandboxed nature of Flatpaks, it is also possible to install multiple versions of a specific library, ensuring that each program receives the necessary library. @flatpak_libraries